mariam2emad/STM32F411--motion-Control/README.md

 ## Overview

 This project is a custom PCB designed for a motion-control system.
-The board is based on the STM32F411 MCU and provides the required interfaces for motor control and encoder feedback.
+The board is based on the STM32F411 MCU and provides interfaces for motor control and encoder feedback.

 ## Hardware